Eight activities that will help you stay in touch with relatives – even when you’re apart

 Gifs (Graphics Interchange Format) are a fun addition to family group-chats.
-Gifs, moving image files, are a great way to add a dash of fun to your messages.
-Lots of them are clips from TV shows.
+These moving image files, many of which are clips from TV shows, are a great way to add a dash of fun to your messages.

-To send a gif using Android, select the emoji icon on the left hand side of the text box.
-This gives you an option to toggle between emojis and gifs – you will be able to distinguish these by the emoji and gif icons at the bottom of the screen.
-Like on iOS, there is the same option to search through Giphy if you have a particular keyword in mind.
+To send a gif using Android, select the emoji icon on the left-hand-side of the text box.
+This gives you an option to toggle between emojis and gifs; you will be able to distinguish these by the emoji and gif icons at the bottom of the screen.
+As with iOS, there is an option to search through Giphy if you have a particular keyword in mind.